+During the year ended September 30, 2022, the Company sold \$9.7 million of senior secured debt investments to SLF JV I for \$9.7 million cash consideration, which represented the fair value at the time of sale.
+A gain of \$0.5 million was recognized by the Company on these transactions.
 During the year ended September 30, 2021, the Company sold \$48.0 million of senior secured debt investments to SLF JV I for \$47.2 million cash consideration, which represented the fair value at the time of sale.
 A gain of \$2.5 million was recognized by the Company on these transactions.
-During the year ended September 30, 2020, the Company did not sell any debt investments to SLF JV I. During the year ended September 30, 2019, the Company sold \$8.4 million of senior secured debt investments to SLF JV I at fair value in exchange for \$8.3 million cash consideration.
-A loss of \$0.1 million was recognized by the Company on these transactions.
+During the year ended September 30, 2021, the fair value at the time of sale.
+A gain of \$2.5 million was recognized by the Company on these transactions.
+During the year ended September 30, 2020, the Company did not sell any debt investments to SLF JV I.